awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Automatic_Dashboards_Resource_Group.md

 1. Alarms are always refreshed one time per minute\.
 To refresh the view, choose the refresh icon \(two curved arrows\) at the top right of the screen\.
 To change the automatic refresh rate for items on the screen other than alarms, choose the down arrow next to the refresh icon and choose a refresh rate\.
 You can also choose to turn off automatic refresh\.

-   Alarms are always refreshed one time per minute\.

 1. To return to showing information about all the resources in your account, near the top of the screen where the name of the resource group is currently displayed, choose **All resources**\.